steveseguin/vdo.ninja/IFRAME.md

 iframe.src = "https://obs.ninja/?webcam";
 ```

+You can also make an OBS.Ninja without Javascript, using just HTML, like
+`<iframe allow="autoplay;camera;microphone" src="https://obs.ninja/?view=vhX5PYg&cleanoutput&transparent"></iframe>`

 Adding that iframe to the DOM will reveal a simple page accessing for a user to select and share their webcam.
 For a developer wishing to access a remote guest's stream, this makes the ingestion of that stream into production software like OBS Studios very easy.
 The level of customization and control opens up opportunities, such as a pay-to-join audience option for a streaming interactive broadcast experience.

 An example of how this API is used by OBS.Ninja is with its Internet Speedtest, which has two OBS.Ninja IFrames on a single page.
 One iframe feeds video to the other iframe, and the speed at which it does this is a measure of the system's performance.
 Detailed stats of the connection are made available to the parent window, which displays the results.